 Coney Island Riegelmann Boardwalk

 As though walking on the beach, right along the water, wasn’t enough there’s also a wonderful boardwalk in Coney Island.
 Officially known as the Riegelmann Boardwalk, the wooden boardwalk is extra wide and a great place to shake your tail for a walk.
 The boardwalk dates to 1923 and is almost three miles long, continuing to the east to neighboring Brighton Beach.
-The ocean-facing side of the boardwalk has many benches along it.
+The ocean-facing side of the boardwalk has many benches.

 Pat Auletta Steeplechase Pier

 If your dog is anything like mine, then he loves to stick his nose into the wind and get a good sniff.
 The Pat Auletta Steeplechase Pier is just the place to indulge that love of sniffing.
 The pier is on the western side of Coney Island and goes about 1000 feet out into the water.
 The pier is a popular spot for fishing, but you and your furry friend will enjoy it, too.
+It’s a great spot to just hang out during your Coney Island dog-friendly trip.

 After being destroyed by Hurricane Sandy, the pier was rebuilt and renovated.
 There are lots of benches and wooden loungers where you can stop for a break.
 From the pier, there are beautiful ocean views as well as great looks back onto the beach and waterfront area.

+Maybe a Coney Island dog-friendly getaway that includes a hot dog is a little too on the nose?
 About a block off the boardwalk, on the corner of Surf and Stillwell Avenues, is the original Nathan’s stand from 1916.
 Yep, it’s still in the same spot!
 Nathan’s Famous gives you a real taste of old school New York with its neon lights and billboards covering the exterior of the shop.

 While feeding your dog anything from the menu at Nathan’s Famous probably isn’t very healthy, he can still accompany you.
 With warm weather, the New York City institution open their garage-style doors for an airy feel.
 But regardless of the weather, you’ll find plenty of picnic tables just beside the shop where your pack can take a bit of a break and grab a bite.